hipe/tmx/autonomous_component_system/doc/issues/003-interpretations-to-and-expressions-of-an-ACS.md

 moves the index out of this beginning state: for subsequent requests we used the cached array of entries.

-the rationale behind this is that we don't want to index every node if we don't have to (for example if we are seeking only one thing as opposed to all things). (although the way we may do this now may not need this stream anyway.)
+the reason we don't traverse and then cache every entry outright is that we don't want to have to traverse every item if we don't have to (for example if we are seeking only one item as opposed to expressing all items).

+however, if ever we do reach the end, then if we don't cache all this work it's a lost opportunity to save ourselves the effort the next time we might need it.

 the benefit of this is revealed by #coverage-1, which shows the cache being used.